MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ## Next steps

-If you are done with the tutorial and don't want to incur costs, remove the resources used.
+If you're done with the tutorial and don't want to incur costs, remove the resources used.
 Removing a resource group removes all resources in the group and is the fastest way to remove resources.
-For an example on how to remove resource groups, see [Containerize tutorial cleanup][25].
+For an example of how to remove resource groups, see [Containerize tutorial cleanup][25].

 If you plan on building on this tutorial, here are some next steps you can take.